 Plus, they share engaging and interactive content on social media.

-Haven’t I already mentioned that building an audience, before launching your business, is a great marketing strategy?
+Haven’t I already mentioned that building an audience, before launching your business, is a great social media marketing strategy?

 Build your tribe by posting engaging content on social media.

-Understand your audience.
-Be unique.
-Share engaging and high-quality content.
-Build relationships with influencers.
+Understand your audience when it comes to the best social media hacks.
+Be unique with your content marketing and your social media marketing plan.
+Share engaging and high-quality content and create great social media ads.
+Build relationships with social media platform influencers.
 Incentivize sharing.
 Create anticipation.
 Rinse and repeat.

 That’s how I would sum up the four techniques that I’ve shared in this article.
 I Hope that the examples and case studies got your creative juices flowing.

-Now, I want to hear your social media based growth hacking stories.
+Now, I want to hear your social media hacks.
 Would you mind sharing them with me in the comments below?